 Mitch McConnell: From polio victim to political titan

-He's the longest-serving party leader in the history of the US Senate, but - amid a very public health struggle - Mitch McConnell's time in office may be nearing its end.
+He's the longest-serving party leader in the history of the US Senate, but amid a very public health struggle Mitch McConnell is facing growing questions about how long he can hold on to power.

 In an age when many politicians take pride in being "outsiders", the 81-year-old is a political lifer and a consummate creature of the DC establishment.